cometadata/reconcile-curation-in-cris-systems/parsing-utils/parse_join_normalize_author_affiliation_metadata/README.md

 # Author Affiliation Parser

-Rust utility for processing and normalizing author affiliation data.
+Rust utility for processing and normalizing author affiliation data from OpenAlex.

 ## Usage